Philio/disqus-android/README.md

 * Named parameters are required and should not be null.

-* Optional parameters can be provided as a `Map` where applicable, refer to the Disqus documentation for details or optional parameters.
+* Optional parameters can be provided as a `Map` where applicable, refer to the Disqus documentation for details of optional parameters.

 ### Response format